Kerry journalist to be sentenced next week for sexual assault | RadioKerry.ie

-A Kerry journalist employed by Raidio na Gaeltachta will be sentenced next week for sexual assaulting a woman while she was sleeping in his bed.
+A Kerry journalist employed by Raidio na Gaeltachta will be sentenced next week for sexually assaulting a woman while she was sleeping in his bed.

 Mícheál Ó Leidhin (38) of Sunnyside, Malahide Rd., Artane was convicted of sexual assault at his former home in south Dublin in the early hours of the morning of May 13, 2018.